Pilotvt/Synastry/BACKEND_RUN.md

 # How to run the backend server

-To start the FastAPI backend, always run from the project root directory (`synastry-ui`) using the following command:
+To start the FastAPI backend, always run from the project root directory (`Synastry`) using the following command:

 ```pwsh
 python -m app.main